-At the seaward end, a new navigation light column with concrete foundation bas been installed since the 2018 survey, which appeared in good condition.
+At the seaward end, the new navigation light column with concrete foundation base was installed prior to the 2020 survey.
+The light column and base appeared in good condition.

-Open water-filled chambers in the lower deck identified in the previous survey have since been covered.
+The previously reported open water-filled chambers in the lower deck remained covered with thick steel sheeting.